prasaar/aiwhispr/README.md

 ##Security of AIWhispr config files
 Configuration files for each content site is stored under $AIWHISPR_HOME_DIR/config/sites-available/ The config files that AIWhispr reads contains the access keys , so please ensure that these config files don't have public read access.Also ensure that these config files are not managed under a public source code repository.

+## Design guidelines to keep in mind when contributing source code
+- The software should be easy to install.Installations instructions shoule be easy to read, simple to execute.
+- The configuration names should recognizable for the audience (developer/system administrator/user) who will be configuring the value.
+- A semantic search engine should have fast response times for search queries.
+Take more time for data preparation, indexing if it helps improve the search response time.
+- A semantic search engine should be able to ingest content from both on OS, cloud (e.g. Azure Blob, AWS S3 ) with simple configuration, no code changes.
+- A semantic search engine should be able to ingest multiple file types.
+If a file type is not handled then code changes should be minimum to add additional support for a file type.
+- A semantic search engine should clean the data before it submits it to the LLM for encoding.
+- A semantic search engine should be able to run in multiple levels of logging (DEBUG,CRITICAL,ERROR, INFO) so that developers, system administrators can monitor the health, setup alerts.
+- Every feature will be built on community feedback.Feedback from users will define the desired outcome of the feature.